EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - III (26 May 2021 - Continued)

+### Day 15 | June 9, 2021 | Wednesday

+**Today's Progress:** Today I continued with the **Our Privacy Opportunity** course by OpenMined on OpenMined website.

+- Output Verification & Flow Governance
+  - Output Verification
+  - Flow Governance
+  - A New Frontier for Structured Transparency

 ### Day 14 | June 8, 2021 | Tuesday

 **Today's Progress:** Today I continued with the **Our Privacy Opportunity** course by OpenMined on OpenMined website.